onqtam/headjack/docs/why/UNSURE.md

 > "The major problems in the world are the result of the difference between how nature works and the way people think." - [Gregory Bateson](https://www.goodreads.com/quotes/104738-the-major-problems-in-the-world-are-the-result-of)

+> "Now humanity is going through the biggest event since the time that bacteria formed the nucleated cell because we're now trying to form the body of humanity around the globe.
+Seeing that other species matured out of a youthful competitive phase into a mature cooperative phase means everything to us now.
+The Darwinian story only goes to the adolescent part where there's hostile competition.
+You take all you can get.
+You fight your enemy.
+You try to out-do him or try to bump him off and that's what makes you survive.
+But that's not what sustainability is all about.
+Sustainability happens when species learn to feed each other instead of fight each other.
+You get mature ecosystems such as rainforests and prairies where you have far more cooperation than you have hostile competition.
+You can still have friendly competition, but that's very different.
+So I see humanity doing exactly this right now." - [After Darwin, by Elisabet Sahtouris](https://ratical.org/LifeWeb/Articles/AfterDarwin.html#:~:text=Now%20humanity%20is,this%20right%20now.)

+> "The coalition of the physically and spiritually deformed grows stronger every day that we fail to install a dominate cultural narrative that highlights virtue, strength, and beauty." - [@PresentWitness_](https://twitter.com/PresentWitness_/status/1723003456120672660)

+> "I want to build an AI agent that I am ok with giving to my children.
+It’s the same AI I want to build for myself.
+It will talk to me, join me, extend me.
+It will fit like a glove around my mind, and you will want one, too.
+It will allow you and me to interact so deeply that we become one.
+It is like us, just so much more so.
+Conscious, curious, loving, playing the longest game." - [Joscha Bach](https://twitter.com/Plinz/status/1725058838192361725)